BSRABBIT wide snowboard pants holding shape over boots on snow

 Before You Buy

-If the answer is yes, the fit is doing its job.
+Then look once more in sneakers.
+If the pant still has shape there, the fit is doing its job.

 FAQ